adamheins/xacrodoc/docs/src/index.rst

 xacrodoc
 ========

-Programmatically compile xacro files (without ROS).
+Compile xacro files to URDF or MJCF from Python or the command line (no ROS required).

 Install with pip: ``pip install xacrodoc``